abhisheksinghIN/abhisheksinghIN/README.md

 ---

 ## ✨ Outlook
-I enjoy pushing ML models to run where they normally less explored — from ground infrastructure to satellites🚀
+I explore ML models to run where they normally less explored — from ground infrastructure to satellites🚀

 <!--